waelhammoudeh/overpass-4-slackware/README.md

      - Automating the updates
      - Log maintenance and rotation

-* README.web :
+* README-WEB.md :
-     Has details for setting up Apache web server to access the database through the internet.
+     Has details for setting up Apache Web Server to access the overpass database through the network and internet.

 What is OSM Overpass?
   Quoting from https://wiki.openstreetmap.org/wiki/Overpass_API: